alttch/busrt/README.md

 Comparison of "qos.no" stages is useless, as HTTP always must return some response, even if it has no content.

+## elbus vs NATS

+TCP vs TCP: the speeds are similar.
+[NATS](https://nats.io) can be faster in some cases, especially with multiple (>20) clients, while elbus usually has lower latency.
+Using its zero-copy model, elbus provides higher (+25-30%) numbers for payloads > 5 KBytes.

+TCP vs Unix: when clients are connected in UNIX socket IPC mode, elbus is usually always 30% faster.

 ## About the authors